umarhassan-mitodl/6.s062-fall-2023/content/resources/mit6_s062_f23_jpeg.md

   youtube_description: ''
   youtube_id: ''
 ---
 The use of digital tools in the classroom isn't limited to typing on computers.
 This course explores generative AI in K–12 education.
-(Image courtesy of [Nenad Stojkovic](https://flic.kr/p/2mj4Hma) on Flickr.
+(Image courtesy of {{% resource_link "21585225-63b9-4d0a-b277-560fef90af8a" "Nenad Stojkovic" %}} on Flickr.
 License: CC BY.)